Kartapuce/kartapuce.github.io/_pages/about.md

 ## Who am I?

-I am a system architect, currently working in the space industry.
+I am a cybersecurity architect, currently working in the insurance & banking industry.
 This website regroups some of my cybersecurity cheat-sheets.
 Hopefully I won't lose them anymore!
 I hope it helps!

 ## Quick tips for students